psumbera/solaris-openjdk/README.md

 https://ptribble.blogspot.com/2021/12/keeping-java-alive-on-illumos.html

-At this time only amd64 platform is expected to work (for SPARC it can build up to version 16 only).
+At this time only amd64 platform is expected to work (for SPARC it can build up to version 17 only, but version 17 seems to be broken now).

 You just need to have:
 - Oracle Solaris 11.4 (at least S11.4.24) with installed system header files